rtatton/ebme380/README.md

 the ICU.

 The following README provides a high level overview of the source code organization and what tasks remain after the first iteration of design.
-Please contact Ryan Tatton at rdt17@protonmail.com with any questions or inquiries.

 ## Organization